NicholasPCole/byo-lisp/notes.md

 * Q-expressions, or *quoted expressions*, are not evaluated by standard Lisp mechanics.
 Their syntax is similar to that of S-expressions, but surrounded by curly brackets `{}` instead.

+## Variables

+* The *environment* is a structure which stores the name and value of everything named in our program.
+* Once variables are introduced, we will not need to explicitly add symbols to the grammar.
+Instead, they will be a name for us to lookup in the environment.
+* Therefore, we will need a new value to represent functions. *Function pointers* have a type matching the type of the function pointed to, not the type of the data pointed to.
+* Because both the `lval` and `lenv` structs depend on each other, there is a *cyclic dependency* that must be addressed.